 Some other possible signs of throat cancer include:

 If you develop the above symptoms, it does not necessarily mean that you have throat cancer.
 It is, however, important to see your doctor or any other qualified medical professional if you or any of your family members experience any of the above throat cancer symptoms for more than two weeks.
-Your healthcare provider can do tests so that a proper diagnosis is made and appropriate treatment started.
+Your healthcare provider can do tests so that a proper diagnosis is made and appropriate treatment can be started.

 An appointment with your doctor can be brief and you would want to discuss a lot of things, it is helpful to plan in the questions in advance.
 Be ready with the following information before hand.